Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Detailed Experimental Setup

 \paragraph{\textbf{Training settings.}} We conduct experiments using TorchTitan~\citep{liang2024torchtitan}, a PyTorch-native platform designed for large-scale training of LLMs.
 We pretrain different hybrid models variants from scratch on DCLM-Baseline pretraining dataset~\citep{li2024datacomp}, which contains 4T tokens from 3B documents.
 We pretrain on randomly sampled 60B tokens using 8 H200 GPUs by default.
 We pack the corpus using the Llama 3.2 tokenizer~\citep{grattafiori2024llama}, which has a vocabulary size of 128K.
 A \texttt{bos} token is prepended to every sample before packing them into a context length of 8K tokens.
 We enable the model to attend to all previous tokens, not just those within the same document, while the \texttt{eos} token is used to distinguish document boundaries.
 We employ only FSDP~\citep{zhao2023pytorch} with a degree equal to the number of GPUs, and activation checkpointing to reduce memory footprint.
 We also utilize \texttt{torch.compile}~\citep{ansel2024pytorch} to accelerate training.
 We use a batch size of 2M tokens and utilize a trapezoid learning rate scheduler~\citep{xing2018walk} consisting of warmup (about 25\%), stable, and cool down (about 20\%) phases.
 The AdamW optimizer~\citep{loshchilov2017decoupled} and gradient clipping are used for all experiments.
 For the different model scales—100M, 350M, 1B, and 3B parameters—the learning rates are set to 6e-3, 3e-3, 6e-4, and 3e-4, respectively. \looseness=-1

-\paragraph{\textbf{Evaluation settings.}} To assess model quality, we evaluate language modeling performance on the validation set of DCLM-Baseline~\citep{li2024datacomp} and the PG19 datasets~\citep{rae2019compressive}.
+\paragraph{\textbf{Evaluation settings.}} To assess model quality, we evaluate language modeling performance using 8,000 samples from the validation set of DCLM-Baseline~\citep{li2024datacomp} and 150 samples from the test set of PG19 dataset~\citep{rae2019compressive}.
 Additionally, following the settings of prior work~\citep{team2024gemini, ho2024block}, we conduct evaluations on the Needle-In-a-Haystack long-context benchmark~\citep{kamradt2023needle, kuratov2024babilong}.
 We further measure few-shot accuracy on five benchmarks using the Language Model Evaluation Harness~\citep{eval-harness}: LAMBADA\,(LD), HellaSwag\,(HS), PIQA\,(PQ), ARC\,(Easy and Challenge), and OpenBookQA\,(OB).
 For all the few-shot datasets except LAMBADA, accuracy is normalized by the byte length of the target string.
 We adhere to the standard number of shots for each dataset.
 All evaluation experiments are performed on a single H200 GPU.\looseness=-1